AnuragProg/AnuragProg/README.md

 # 💫About Me :
 👋 Hi, I’m @AnuragProg
 👀 I’m interested in Making Projects that solve Daily life Problems
-🌱 I’m currently developing Android Projects Using Jetpack Compose
+🌱 I’m currently developing Backend projects
-💞️ I’m looking to collaborate on Projects related to Android
-📫 How to reach me -- Through email - anuragcollege7@gmail.com
+💞️ I’m looking to collaborate on Projects related to Android or Backend 📫 How to reach me -- Through email - anuragcollege7@gmail.com

 ## 🌐Socials